Trigonometric functions: Sum and difference formulas

 this is the tangent half-angle substitution, which reduces the computation of integrals and antiderivatives of trigonometric functions to that of rational fractions.

 Derivatives and antiderivatives

-The derivatives of trigonometric functions result from those of sine and cosine by applying quotient rule.
+The derivatives of trigonometric functions result from those of sine and cosine by applying the quotient rule.
 The values given for the antiderivatives in the following table can be verified by differentiating them.
 The number C is a constant of integration.

+Note: For $0<x<\pi$ the integral of $\csc x$ can also be written as $-\operatorname{arsinh}(\cot x),$ and the integral of $\sec x$ for $-\pi/2<x<\pi/2$ as $\operatorname{arsinh}(\tan x),$ where $\operatorname{arsinh}$ is the inverse hyperbolic sine.

 Alternatively, the derivatives of the 'co-functions' can be obtained using trigonometric identities and the chain rule:

 Inverse functions

 The trigonometric functions are periodic, and hence not injective, so strictly speaking, they do not have an inverse function.
 However, on each interval on which a trigonometric function is monotonic, one can define an inverse function, and this defines inverse trigonometric functions as multivalued functions.
 To define a true inverse function, one must restrict the domain to an interval where the function is monotonic, and is thus bijective from this interval to its image by the function.
 The common choice for this interval, called the set of principal values, is given in the following table.
 As usual, the inverse trigonometric functions are denoted with the prefix "arc" before the name or its abbreviation of the function.

 The notations sin^{−1}, cos^{−1}, etc. are often used for arcsin and arccos, etc. When this notation is used, inverse functions could be confused with multiplicative inverses.
 The notation with the "arc" prefix avoids such a confusion, though "arcsec" for arcsecant can be confused with "arcsecond".

 Just like the sine and cosine, the inverse trigonometric functions can also be expressed in terms of infinite series.
 They can also be expressed in terms of complex logarithms.